usadellab/usadellab.github.io/MapManJS/Readme.md

 v 0.12 June 2018 added first public MapMan web version

 ## Citation
 please cite one of the latest MapMan papers or Schwacke, Bolger et al. MapMan and Mercator X4
+Schwacke R, Ponce-Soto GY, Krause K, Bolger AM, Arsova B, Hallab A, Gruden K, Stitt M, Bolger ME, Usadel B. MapMan4: a refined protein classification and annotation framework applicable to multi-omics data analysis.
+Mol Plant.
+2019 Jan
+8. pii: S1674-2052(19)30008-5. doi: 10.1016/j.molp.2019.01.003.

 ## Funding
 This work was funded in part by the project IdeResModBar by the German Ministry of Education and Research and the EU Horizon2020 project GoodBerry